 To keep these healthy granola bars as low in carbs, I added goji berries, which are high in antioxidants, but I often add dried cranberries or blueberries for the kids.
 Chocolate chips are a must for my kids and I like to use Lili’s sugar-free chocolate chips.
 Any mix of nuts and seeds can be used for this recipe, but don’t skip the sliced almonds – they’re what give these chewy granola bars that authentic granola-bar look.

 I also highly recommend using a viscous sugar-free syrup like the Sukrin Fiber Syrup Clear (or gold), VitaFiber Syrup or xylitol syrup.
 You can try using sugar-free pancake syrup if you’d like, but I try to avoid heating aspartame as it can break down and/or react with other recipe related compounds.

 This is the second low carb granola bar I’ve shared on LCM, the first being Kitchen Sink Bars which use puffed rice as the base ingredient.
 Wanting to provide a lower carb and grain-free option for more readers to enjoy, it was time to share this recipe.
 These bars are very lightly sweetened so add more powdered sweetener per your taste.
 I think you’ll agree that this recipe is as close as you’ll get to the real thing.

 NOTE: I like to buy my almonds, walnuts and pecans from Costco for the best price.
 I commonly buy other nuts from Nuts.com – not only for the great variety they offer but for their great quality.
-I also like to buy some of my nuts from Trader Joe’s.
+Another great place to buy nuts is Trader Joe’s.

-Each Low Carb Chewy Granola Bar is 6 net carbs each.
+These Sugar Free Low Carb Granola Bars with Chocolate Chips are 6 net carbs each.
 Omit fruit for 4 net carbs bars.